"""Functions for detecting communities based on Leiden Community Detection

 node_attributes is a list of attributes that are required for the

-given choice of quality function.
+given choice of quality metric.
 When aggregating a community (set

 of nodes) into a new node of the aggregated graph, the value for